tpg/deadbolt/README.md

 }
 ```

 How the permissions and groups are sourced is up to you.
 You could created a `DatabaseDriver` or even an `HttpDriver`.
+A simple example of a custom `DatabaseDeadboltDriver` can be found [here](https://github.com/tpg/deadbolt/wiki/3.-Custom-Database-Driver).